 In keeping with the University mission to prepare graduates for successful careers in an evolving and interconnected world, the OT program incorporates interdisciplinary learning and collaboration to enable graduates to practice in diverse environments and changing service-delivery contexts.

-The OT program is offered in a hybrid delivery format.
-Students attend classes two weekends per month (Friday/ Saturday) with supplemental content and projects delivered through distance technology.
+The MS in OT program is offered in a blended learning format consisting of on-campus and online course delivery.
+Students attend classes two weekends per month (Thursday evening, Friday, Saturday) with supplemental content and projects delivered through distance technology.

 The curriculum is organized around three themes that reflect the program’s philosophy:

 - Enabling Participation by being client-centered and grounded in the person-environment-occupation fit

 - Applying Evidence and Clinical Reasoning to enhance practice